glacambre/firenvim/README.md

 ### Automatically syncing changes to the page

-Since Firenvim simply uses the BufWrite event in order to detect when it needs to write neovim's buffers to the page, Firenvim can be made to automatically synchronize all changes like this:
+Since Firenvim simply uses the BufWrite event in order to detect when it needs to write Neovim's buffers to the page, Firenvim can be made to automatically synchronize all changes like this:

 ```lua
 vim.api.nvim_create_autocmd({'TextChanged', 'TextChangedI'}, {